 During analysis of the interviews I have realised that Bangladeshi women resist filing a case.
 One of my interviewees experienced violence from her husband who is addicted to taking drugs and involved in betting.
 She has been tortured badly since early in her marriage and the husband often scares and threatens her.
 But she didn’t discuss the problem with anyone and has never gone to the police or any judicial body.
 She has no idea of protecting herself or taking certain action for the sake of protection although she reports that she is aware of women’s legal rights in Bangladesh.
 The fear of becoming a social outcast as well as pressure from the family has stopped her reporting the case.
 She claims that her neighbours saw the physical torture she was going through; nevertheless, she has not received help from the family and neighbours rather the community pursued her saying she is women and she have to be obedient towards her husband.
 This represents the everyday phenomenon from Bangladeshi women who suffer violence in silence.
 They didn’t go to the legislative body to ask for help because most of them are scared of their social reputation or they wanted to stay with their husband even if the husband hurt them occasionally.
+Nevertheless, the data shows that these women are indeed making choices but in fear, under threat and conscious of their subordination.
+It is not just police that have power over these women, but all men and patriarchal institutes have power over these women.

-However, the police is the most important wing of the Bangladeshi legislative body.
+However, the police are the most important wing of the Bangladeshi legislative body.
 The fate of a case fundamentally depends on the honest investigation from the police officer, for example – the majority of women’s violence cases in Bangladesh laws allow police to arrest the accused without any warrant.
 However, in the majority of cases it is evident that police seldom arrest the accused.
 In multiple instances police refused to arrest the criminals and failed to register a case brought by women or their family, and blamed the victim in provocation of the incident.
-Another biggest concern of women’s violence cases in Bangladesh are that cases remain in open investigation for years because of sufficient evidence.
+Another biggest concern of women’s violence cases in Bangladesh are that cases remains in open investigation for years because of insufficient evidence.
 This is often a result of poor police work, public prosecutors’ misconducts, and failure to secure witness statements in a timely manner.